 Was that issue there at f/16 or only at f/2.8?
 A problem that shows up at 200mm might not manifest itself at 70mm.
 Try manual focus.
 Listen for strange noises.
 Shoot something dark.
 Shoot something light.
-Does the auto-focus sound right?
+Does the autofocus sound right?
 Do you hear anything rattling around inside the lens?

 We all know that the LCD is an unreliable indicator of image quality when we are photographing for our clients, so why should you automatically trust it when you’re about to hand over your cash to a stranger?
-If the seller really is on the up-and-up they won’t mind sticking around for a few extra minutes while you check the image quality against the only standard that really matters– your own two eyes.
+If the seller is on the up-and-up, they won’t mind sticking around for a few extra minutes while you check the image quality against the only standard that really matters: your own two eyes.

-Nikon, Canon, Tamron, Sigma and the others spend a great deal of time and money researching and producing lenses which are made to last.
-If you take a smart, methodical approach there is no reason why one of these previously used lenses can’t find a valuable, productive spot in your camera bag.
+Nikon, Canon, Tamron, Sigma, Sony, and other reputable manufacturers spend a great deal of time and money researching and producing lenses that are made to last.
+If you take a smart, methodical approach, there is no reason why one of these previously used lenses can’t find a valuable, productive spot in your camera bag!

 Now over to you: